dCache/dcache-book2/cookbook-clients.md

 >
 > dCache limits the number of Request Ids a user may have.
 All Request Ids should be returned to dCache using the command `lcg-sd`.

-If you use `lcg-gt` to request a file with a protocol that is not supported by DCACHE the command will block for some time as DCACHE's SRM interface times out after approximately 10 minutes.
+If you use `lcg-gt` to request a file with a protocol that is not supported by dCache the command will block for some time as dCache's SRM interface times out after approximately 10 minutes.

 The `lcg-sd` Application
 ------------------------

-This command should be used to return any TURLs given by DCACHE's SRM interface.
-This is because DCACHE provides a limited number of TURLs available concurrently.
+This command should be used to return any TURLs given by dCache's SRM interface.
+This is because dCache provides a limited number of TURLs available concurrently.

 `lcg-sd` takes four parameters: the SURL, the `Request Id`, the `File
           Id` with respect to the `Request